 As regulated by the State of Georgia, banks should use form PT440 to obtain their occupational tax certificate.

-For additional information about occupational tax certificates, please contact Business Services Specialist Cinnamon Wright at 770-904-3383.
+For additional information about occupational tax certificates, please contact the Business Services Specialist Jennifer Combs at 770-904-3383.